OHDSI/gaiaDocker/README.md

 ### gaiaCatalog - Quick start

-In the sme parent directory as the gaiaDocker repository, run the following command:
+In the same parent directory as the gaiaDocker repository, run the following command:

 ```shell
 git clone git@github.com:OHDSI/gaiaCatalog.git